-Society in the early 21st century is facing multiple environmental grand challenges
+Society in the early 21st century is facing multiple environmental grand challenges.

 Our faculty conduct research on environmental solutions at the forefront of discovery and engage with leaders to put solutions into action.
-They bring these enriching experiences to students through our Professional Science Master’s program in Ecosystem Science and Sustainability as well as Degree Programs in Ecosystem Sustainability and Watershed Science.
+They bring these enriching experiences to students through our Professional Master’s Program in Ecosystem Science and Sustainability as well as Degree Programs in Ecosystem Sustainability and Watershed Science.

-About the department
+About the Department

 CSU’s campus is located along the Front Range of Colorado’s Rocky Mountains, providing students with unique access to a wide variety of ecosystems, such as alpine, subalpine, montane, foothills and shortgrass steppe, that serve as living classrooms for hands-on learning.